 - Add potatoes and ½ to ¾ cup water.
 Stir well and bring the mixture to a boil.

-- Cover and cook on a low heat for 5 to 7 minutes.
+Cover with a tight lid or foil.
+Dum cook on a low heat for 5 to 7 minutes.
 At this stage the gravy must be thick and potatoes fully cooked.

 - Sprinkle crushed kasuri methi.
 Stir and cook for just another minute. switch off.

 - Sprinkle coriander leaves and transfer dum aloo to a serving bowl.
 Keep covered until dum aloo is served.

 Dum aloo in restaurants is made by deep frying the potatoes until golden.
 This makes them light, tender and really delicious when added to the gravy.
 You can either deep fry, shallow fry or just boil and use them in this dum aloo recipe.

 1. I have used baby potatoes, but they can be replaced with cubed medium sized potatoes.
 Wash, peel, cube if large and prick them with fork randomly a few times.
 If using uneven sized baby potatoes, cut the large size ones to make all of them of the same size.
 This way they cook evenly.